yarlson/aerie/README.md

 - **Zero-Downtime Deployments**: Update your applications without any service interruption.
 - **Docker-based**: Leverage the power and simplicity of Docker for consistent deployments.
 - **Automatic HTTPS**: Built-in Nginx proxy handles SSL/TLS certificate management.
+- **Build Management**: Build and push Docker images for your services.

 ## Installation